 6.2.1 Fisheries

 Relevant fisheries shall be described here to further assess the socioeconomic impacts.
-This should include description of areas of significance for fish stocks, such as spawning grounds, nursery areas or feeding sites.
+This should include description of areas of significance for migratory fish stocks, such as spawning grounds, nursery areas or feeding sites.
 Any closed fishery areas such as VME closures, MPAs, or voluntary closures must be named and taken into consideration.
 Provide a ‘heat map’ showing important fishery areas in relation to proposed operations and note any areas of interaction or cumulative impact.

 6.2.2 Marine traffic

-This section describes the non-project-related marine traffic occurring within the Contract area and uses the Regional Environmental Management Plan to provide a summary of regional movements.
+This section describes the non-project-related marine traffic occurring within the Contract area and uses the Regional Environmental Management Plan in accordance with IALA's regulations to provide a summary of regional movements.
 Provide a ‘heat map’ showing densities of marine traffic in relation to proposed operations and note any areas of interaction or cumulative impact.
 Provide this per season if repeatable seasonal variation exists.

 6.2.2bis Submarine cables